Medical Terminology Daily - Est. 2012

 Crenellations

 This is a rarely used term.
 It is a pattern along the top of a fortified wall, as in a castle, forming multiple, regular, rectangular spaces.
-These crenellations are found in the edge of the LAA compounding the irregularity of the wall and increasing the chance for thrombus formation and stroke-inducing thrombi.
+These crenellations are found in the edge of the LAA compounding the irregularity of the internal wall and increasing the chance for thrombus formation and stroke-inducing emboli.
 Crenellations are shown by yellow triangles in the first image in this article.

 Function of the LAA